marlic7/node-dal/README.md

 Execute simple transaction.
 Either all queries from array will be succesful perform or none of them.

+It could be used for multi DDL instructions but in such case transaction won't be work.

 ```js
 var sqlBindArray = [